awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 An optional Unix timestamp\.

 **Note**
-Ensure the role associated with the rule has a policy granting the `cloudwatch:PutMetricData` permission\.
+Make sure that the role associated with the rule has a policy granting the `cloudwatch:PutMetricData` permission\.

 The following JSON example shows how to define a CloudWatch metric action in an AWS IoT rule:

 ```
 {
-    "rule": {
+    "topicRulePayload": {
         "sql": "SELECT * FROM 'some/topic'",
         "ruleDisabled": false,
+        "awsIotSqlVersion": "2016-03-23",
         "actions": [{
             "cloudwatchMetric": {
                 "roleArn": "arn:aws:iam::123456789012:role/aws_iot_cw",